runejo/SBR/README.md

 # SBR
-a generic and reusable statistical business register
+This will be the URL of a reusable Statistical business register to be used in National Statistical offices.

-Coming soon to a computer near you...
+Estimated release date is 1st of August 2019